 attached, so you can track and associate these with your users easily.

-We track data that is directly associated with your in-product Experiences, so you can understand how they impact your product's adoption.
+We track data directly associated with your in-product Experiences, so you can understand how they impact your product's adoption.

 With each Experience, the data we collect will be slightly different based on the engagement options your users have.
 For example, the data collected for Tours include events such as: